Scaling limit of first passage percolation geodesics on planar maps: Introduction

 \subsection{Plan of the paper}

 We define the time reversal of the uniform peeling exploration in Section \ref{section renversement de l'exploration}.
-Then, Section \ref{section nombre de faces}, which is independent of the next sections, is devoted to the scaling limit of the number of faces along the geodesics and its applications, namely to the proof of Theorem \ref{th nombre de faces}, Corollaries \ref{cor inclusion des boules dilue} and \ref{cor inclusion des boules cas Cauchy} and Theorem \ref{th diametre cas dense}.
+Then, Section \ref{section nombre de faces}, independent of the next sections, is devoted to the scaling limit of the number of faces along the geodesics and its applications, i.e.\@ to the proof of Theorem \ref{th nombre de faces}, Corollaries \ref{cor inclusion des boules dilue} and \ref{cor inclusion des boules cas Cauchy} {as well as} Theorem \ref{th diametre cas dense}.
 Next, in Section \ref{section flot}, we define a coalescing flow of pure jump diffusions and prove that it arises as the scaling limit of a discrete coalescing flow which encodes the fpp geodesics to the root.
 Based on the coalescing flow, in Section \ref{section arbre geodesiques}, we define a random countable metric space and we prove that it is the scaling limit of the tree of fpp geodesics in Theorem \ref{Th limite d echelle de l arbre}.
 Finally, in Section \ref{section conjectures} we define a random countable metric space which we believe to be the scaling limit of large random planar maps with high degrees.